 Evan was provided a visa through his work program, in order for me to tag along with him I had figure out my own way of getting a visa.
 Originally, I wanted to find a job an put my Hospitality/Tourism and Business Administration degrees to use…not an easy thing for an American to do these days because of Spain’s current economy.
 The work visa option ended up being impossible because Evan’s program did not place us until the very. last. minute.
 I couldn’t apply for jobs when I didn’t know where we were living!
 So I quickly applied for a Master’s course in International Business through UAB, Universitat Autonoma de Barcelona.
 By being enrolled in a Spanish Masters program I was able to successfully apply for a student visa which would allow me to live here for a year.

 After about two months of living here, Evan was getting accustomed to his new job and I was at home every day doing chores and working on my online masters course.
 I wanted a friend!
 So we went to the Son Reus animal shelter here in Palma and adopted a two year old, puppy.
 We named him Dima – a Russian nick-name for Dimitry.
 He is the light of my life now, and the perfect addition to our little family.

-It has now been 7 months of exciting life here on the island, I wouldn’t change my life for anything.
-I am very grateful for that chance meeting by the pool in Charleston and for all of the crazy decisions made by following our hearts.
+It has now been 7 months of exciting life here on the island, I would change my life for anything.
+I am very grateful for that chance meeting by the pool in Charleston and for all of the crazy decisions made by following out hearts.